 And so here we are at Beta.
 The Joule Cases have everything they need to perform, they do so very well, beating our competitors in weight and price (and in other categories as too).
 A few of the units are out last week and a few more go out this week.

 For the remainder of the year (and a bit into the next) we will be taking preorders for Joule Case systems.
 We aren’t going to run a crowdfunding campaign and that probably deserves some attention in a future post as well.
 These preorders will ship Spring 2016!

 Expect some regular posts from us going forward, as we will have some fun news later this week.

 Joule Case Team

-Sign up for our newsletter to get a special offer and learn about new products and future offers!
+Sign up for our newsletter for $50 OFF and learn about new products and future offers!